IshaanSamant/Image-Processing/README.md

 # Image Processing
-Image Processing experiments using Python
+An image processing experiment using Python
 ,these experiments use different image kernels for convolution